Luochenghuang/ToxNet/README.md

 ### Acknowledgments

-Special thanks to Garrett Goh’s careful and patient guidance on our project and amazing support form  Pro.
-Jim Pfaendtner and Pro.Dave Beck.
+Special thanks to Garrett Goh’s careful and patient guidance on our project and amazing support form  Prof. Jim Pfaendtner and Prof.Dave Beck.